-For a map of the travel zones in London Underground and National Rail please click here
+For a map of travel zones on the London Underground, please click here

-What is cheaper for my upcoming trip to London, the London Travelcard?, or the Visitor Oyster Card?
+Which is cheaper for my upcoming trip to London, a Travelcard, or a Visitor Oyster Card?

-It really depends on how long you plan to be in London and how frequently you plan to use public transport.
-If you are in London for more than 4 days and plan to use the tube and buses on a daily basis then a 7 day Travelcard might be the most cost effective option.
-If you plan to stay in London for a shorter time an Oyster Card might be preferable.
+It depends on how long you will be in London and how frequently you plan to use public transport.
+If you are in London for more than 4 days and plan to use the tube and buses every day then a 7 day Travelcard might be the most cost effective option.
+If you will be in London for 4 days or less, an Oyster Card may be cheaper.

-This depends on exactly which parts of London you intend to travel in as London is divided up into travel ‘zones’ and there are 6 zones.
+The type of Travelcard you should buy depends on which parts of London you want to travel to.
+London is divided up into 9 travel ‘zones’.
 A Travelcard entitles you to unlimited journeys within the zones you have a Travelcard for.
-The heart of central London such as the West end and city of London are in Zones 1-2.
-Heathrow Airport is in zone 6, so if you wanted to travel from Heathrow Airport into central London (by taking the Piccadilly Line) you would need to purchase a zones 1-6 Travelcard.
-The journey time from Heathrow Airport into central London takes around 45 – 50 minutes.
+Central London, including the West End and the City, is in zones 1-2.
+Heathrow Airport is in zone 6, so to travel from Heathrow Airport into central London you will need a Zones 1-6 Travelcard.
+The journey from Heathrow Airport into central London by tube takes around 45 – 50 minutes.

 Is a 7 day Travelcard valid for flexible days, or consecutively?

-You can purchase many different types of Travelcards on our online shop for either 1 day of travel or for one week (7 days).
-It is only possible to purchase a 7 day paper Travelcard online and not at any London Underground Stations.
+You can buy Travelcards from our online shop, for either 1 day or one week (7 days) of travel.
+7 day paper Travelcards can only be bought online, not at any London Underground Stations.

 Why do you ask for the ‘start’ date on a Travelcard?